Music, Minor

 Group instruction and practical experience in the fundamentals of voice production, music reading, and song interpretation.
 Dramatic stage movement and singing will be explored using Classical and Broadway song literature.
 This course is designed for the non-major.
 No previous experience is necessary.

 Required for all students presenting a Senior Recital in partial fulfillment of the requirements for any music degree.
-Specific policies governing the presentation and evaluation of such recitals are given in the document, Preparing and Presenting Degree Recitals, available from the Music Program Coordinator.
+Specific policies governing the presentation and evaluation of such recitals are given in the document, Preparing and Presenting Degree Recitals, available from the Music Department Chair.

 An in-depth study of the evolution of Western musical style from antiquity through the 18th-century.